You’re Making a Difference Here

 Air Plant Shop’s Impact in Cantón San José

-In 2016, PoP built a module of two classrooms; currently, one of those classrooms serves forty students.
+In 2016, PoP built a module of two classrooms; previously, one of those classrooms serves forty students.
 However, current regulations declare that twenty students maximum can be served per classroom.
-Fourth, fifth, and six grades are currently learning under trees.
+Fourth, fifth, and six grades were learning under trees.

-In the current structure students are easily distracted, and overcrowded, often forcing grades to double up in classrooms.
+In the previous structure students were easily distracted, and overcrowded, often forcing grades to double up in classrooms.

-A school build is only the start of a transformative education experience, and we are excited to begin this process.
-In the coming months, PoP will be partnering with the Cantón San José community to build a new two-unit classroom block!
-The community is devoted to providing a valuable education to its students, and will contribute 20 percent of the resources and labor required for construction.
+PoP has partnered with the Cantón San José community to build a new two-unit classroom block!
+The community is devoted to providing a valuable education to its students, and contributed 20 percent of the resources and labor required for construction.

 We establish partnerships with communities who are deeply committed to their children’s education.
 The support of the Cantón San José community ensures the sustainability of the school that it will remain a quality learning environment for generations to come.